Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries

-The bulk-to-wall map from $\CB$-side is given by \be L = -\otimes A \colon \CB \rightarrow \CB_A = \CS , \quad \text{defined by} \quad a \mapsto a \otimes A, \qquad \forall a \in \CB . \ee Also, $L$ is a central functor, in the sense that it factors through $\CB \to \FZ_1(\CS) \xrightarrow{\rm forget} \CS$.
-The condensable algebra $A$ can also be recovered as $L^R(\one_{\CS})$, where $\one_\CS$ is the vacuum sector in $\CS$ and $L^R$ is the right adjoint of $L$.
-We also have $\FZ_1(\CS) \simeq \CB \boxtimes \overline{\CC}$ \cite{DMNO13}, where $\overline{\CC}$ denotes the time-reversal of $\CC$.
+The bulk-to-wall map from the original phase $\CB$ to $\CS$ is given by

-We mainly focus on the special case that $\CC \simeq \vect$ is trivial.
+We mainly focus on the special case that the condensed phase $\CC$ is trivial, namely $\CC \simeq \vect$ (figure \ref{fig:topological_Wick_rotation}(a)).
 In this case the corresponding condensable algebra $A$ is called \emph{Lagrangian}.
-Also the domain wall $\CS$ is indeed a boundary of the $\CB$-phase and we obtain the boundary-bulk relation $\CB \simeq \FZ_1(\CS)$.
+Also the domain wall $\CS$ becomes a boundary of the $\CB$-phase and we have the boundary-bulk relation $\CB \simeq \FZ_1(\CS)$ \cite{DMNO13}.
 Hence the gapped boundaries of the $\CB$-phase are classified by the Lagrangian algebras in $\CB$.